Property Taxes & Special Assessments

 The lottery credit is based on the school district in which you live and is applied to the amount of first installment due.

-- CREDIT AND DEBIT CARDS: There is a convenience fee on all property tax credit and debit card transactions.
-The convenience fee is 2.5% of the amount of the property tax payment.
+- CREDIT CARDS: There is a convenience fee on all property tax credit card transactions.
+The convenience fee is 2.45% of the amount of the property tax payment.
 The City of Madison is required to collect and remit 100% of the property tax billed amounts to the taxing jurisdictions.
 Therefore, the fee for using this type of payment method is borne by the user.
 For a no fee method of payment, see eCheck described below.

 - CHECKING/SAVINGS ACCOUNT (eCHECK): There is NO FEE for this method.
 It requires you to enter your checking or savings account information.
 The amount you designate is then deducted from your bank account.
 Make sure you indicate whether you want the payment to be deducted from a checking account or a savings account.